GM-Consult-Pty-Ltd/text_indexing/README.md

 Three implementation classes are provided:
  * the [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) class is intended for fast indexing of a smaller corpus using in-memory dictionary, k-gram and postings hashmaps;
  * the [AsyncCallbackIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/AsyncCallbackIndex-class.html) is intended for working with a larger corpus.
 It uses asynchronous callbacks to perform read and write operations on `dictionary`, `k-gram` and `postings` repositories; and
  * the [CachedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/CachedIndex-class.html) is also intended for working with a larger corpus.
+It uses asynchronous callbacks to perform read and write operations on [Dictionary], [KGramIndex] and [Postings] repositories, but it keeps a cache of the terms and k-grams in memory for faster searching; and
+  * the [HiveIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/HiveIndex-class.html) is also intended for working with a larger corpus.
 It uses asynchronous callbacks to perform read and write operations on [Dictionary], [KGramIndex] and [Postings] repositories, but it keeps a cache of the terms and k-grams in memory for faster indexing and searching.

 #### Phrase length
 `InvertedIndex.phraseLength` is the maximum length of phrases in the index vocabulary.